Policies

 Policy Composition

 Policies can be composed in any way desired, including multiple policies of the same type.
-Policies handle execution results in reverse order, similar to the way that function composition works.
+Policies are composed around a function from left to right, similar to have function composition works, where the inner-most policy handles a function result first.
 For example, consider:

 This results in the following composition when executing the fn and handling its result: